logaretm/vee-validate/docs/guide/rules.md

 :::tip Required and `false`

-Checkboxes by default emit `true` or `false` depending on wether they are checked or not.
+Checkboxes by default emit `true` or `false` depending on whether they are checked or not.
 The required rule allows the `false` value by default, to disable this you may need to use the object syntax to configure the rule.

 ```vue
 <ValidationProvider :rules="{ required: { allowFalse: false } }" v-slot="{ errors }">